-Cameron Ferguson is a PhD candidate in Biblical Studies at the University of Chicago Divinity School.
+Cameron Ferguson recieved his PhD in Biblical Studies from the University of Chicago Divinity School.
 He holds a BA and MA from the University of Minnesota, and his research focuses on New Testament and early Christian literature, specifically the influence of Paul on the synoptic Gospel authors.

 Justin Howell was awarded his PhD from the University of Chicago Divinity School in 2016, with a focus on the New Testament and early Christian literature.
 His dissertaion was on "The Pharisees and Figured Speech in Luke-Acts".
 He is currently a writing instructor and freelance editor, based in Chicago.